Significant Accounting Policies

-Royalty-bearing grants from the OCS for funding approved research and development projects are recognized at the time the Company is entitled to such grants (i.e. at the time that there is reasonable assurance that the Company will comply with the conditions attached to the grant and that there is reasonable assurance that the grant will be received), on the basis of the costs incurred and reduce research and development costs - see Note 10A. and Note 13.
-The cumulative research and development grants received by the Company from inception through December 2018 amounted to $272,237.
+Royalty-bearing grants from the OCS for funding approved research and development projects are recognized at the time the Company is entitled to such grants (i.e. at the time that there is reasonable assurance that the Company will comply with the conditions attached to the grant and that there is reasonable assurance that the grant will be received), on the basis of the costs incurred and reduce research and development costs - see Note 9A. and Note 12.
+The cumulative research and development grants received by the Company from inception through December 2017 amounted to $272,237.

-Basic net loss per ordinary share is computed by dividing the net loss for the period applicable to ordinary shareholders, by the weighted average number of ordinary shares outstanding during the period.
-Securities that may participate in dividends with the ordinary shares (such as the convertible preferred shares that were outstanding until March 16, 2017) are considered in the computation of basic loss per share under the two-class method.
-However, in periods of net loss, only the convertible preferred shares were considered, since such shares had a contractual obligation to share in the losses of the Company, in accordance with the guidance in ASC Topic 260-10.
+Basic loss per ordinary share is computed by dividing the loss for the period applicable to ordinary shareholders, by the weighted average number of ordinary shares outstanding during the period.
+Securities that may participate in dividends with the ordinary shares (such as the convertible preferred shares) are considered in the computation of basic loss per share under the two-class method.
+However, in periods of net loss, only the convertible preferred shares are considered, since such shares have a contractual obligation to share in the losses of the Company, in accordance with the guidance of ASC Topic 260-10.

 Share-based payments awarded to consultants (non-employees) are accounted for in accordance with ASC Topic 505-50, “Equity-Based Payments to Non-Employees”.